PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 19:37:55
+Last updated: 2024-04-02 19:38:28
-Random Quote: To bring anything into your life, imagine that it's already there. - Richard Bach
+Random Quote: Beware of false knowledge; it is more dangerous than ignorance. - Bernard Shaw